History of Dedham, Massachusetts, 1900–1999: Recreation

 In the early 1900s, the ancient Indian burial ground near Wigwam Pond was leveled to make way for athletic fields and a commercial shopping area.
 The last person known to have been buried there was Sarah David, the wife of Alexander Quapish.

 The Recreation Department was begun in the 1930s with an effort to build and staff three playgrounds around town.
 By the 1960s there were 10 playgrounds.
 The first Recreation Commission was elected in 1941.

 In 1951, the Town of Dedham purchased a three acre plot from the Paul estate for $2,625 and built Paul Park on it.
 (Note: A plaque was placed on a boulder recognizing the Paul family, but has been missing since at least 2011.)
 Several hundred people attended the dedication ceremony on June 8, 1952.

 The Commonwealth took much of the Town Forest in the 1950s to construct Massachusetts Route 128.
 The state returned 71 acres in the median to the Town in 1972 for use of hikers and picnickers.

 Swimming, fishing, boating, and ice skating were popular activities on Mother Brook.
 In 1925, the Town built a bathhouse on what is today Incinerator Road to replace the 1898 bathhouse that burned down in 1923.
 It was set aside for women and girls to use on Tuesday and Friday afternoons.

 After Proposition 2½ led to the elimination of the Recreation Director position in 1980, Anthony "JuJu" Muccaccio took over the position for a year pro bono.
 He was then hired full time and began running the parade, an activity he continued even after his retirement in 2010.

+Youth Commission

+At a 1971 Town Meeting, a proposal to convert the Endicott Estate's garage into a teen center was voted down.
+That same year, the Commission moved into the Knights of Columbus Building in Dedham Square.
+The Commission was only supposed to use the two rented rooms as office space, but youths congregated there anyway, causing problems for the other tenants in the building.
+As a result, the Commission was evicted as of January 1, 1975.